rdseveryukhin/TIAPortal/README.md

 # TIAPortal
-SCL

-It's a program for paint cell.
+It's a program for paint chamber with SCL.
 Project created in TIA Portal for PLC S7-1200.
 You can see instruction description below.

 Equipment list:
 M1-2 - Air handling unit motors